IDSGPlayground/bearapps/README.md

         https://github.com/IDSGPlayground/bearapps

-and either fork the repository to your own account for downloading OR clone the repository directly onto your system using the command:
+and either fork the repository to your own account for editing on line OR clone the repository directly onto your new git repo using the commands:

+        cd ~/GITREPONAME
         git clone https://github.com/IDSGPlayground/bearapps.git

 ==========================================================================